LuisAlejandro/agoras/docs/credentials/telegram.rst

 For that, we'll need to create a Telegram bot using @BotFather and obtain the bot token.
 We'll also need to find the chat ID for the target chat (user, group, or channel).

 **Important**: Telegram bots require appropriate permissions to function.
-Make sure your bot has the necessary permissions for the actions you want to perform (send messages, send media, delete messages, send polls).
+Make sure your bot has the necessary permissions for the actions you want to perform (send messages, send media, delete messages).

 ---